fledge-iot/fledge/docs/plugin_developers_guide/08_notify_plugins.rst

    }

-The return from the *plugin_deliver* entry point is a boolean that indicates if the delivery suceeded or not.
+The return from the *plugin_deliver* entry point is a boolean that indicates if the delivery succeeded or not.

 In the case of our MQTT example we call the notify method of the class, this then interacts with the MQTT broker.